-I planted zinnias in two pots on our patio back in May a week after I went to the emergency room for that stupid migraine, and I was still not feeling great but wanted to feel normal again and get back into a routine.
+I planted zinnias in two pots on our patio back in May a week after I went to the emergency room for the migraine.
+I wasn’t feeling well, but I just wanted to feel normal again and go back to a routine.

-But my crappy migraine cycles began a week after the initial planting, and I was out of it on and off for the next two months.
-I remember at one point or another looking outside at my poor zinnias and they were dead.
-Both pots that flanked the patio were both dying and I, the plant lover that I am, was just so sad.
+My migraine cycles resumed again a week after the initial planting, so I was out of commission for the next two months.
+I remember looking out the window at one point and seeing that my poor zinnias were dying.

-*Edited to add- should have named these Emotional Zinnias.
+*Edited to add- I should’ve named these Emotional Zinnias.

-*Also, would have made an EXCELLENT rock band name.
+*Also, that would’ve made an EXCELLENT rock band name.

 screw it, I’m eating apple crisp

 Remember the hair intervention I talked about earlier this year?
 Well, besides letting my hair grow all willy-nilly, I also haven’t colored my hair since February.
-I am apparently becoming a hippie.
-I don’t know what the hell happened.
-I think the mentality is; I am not leaving the house until the summer/fall of 2021, so who the hell cares what I look like.
+I think the mentality is that I’m not leaving the house until the summer of 2021, so who the hell cares what I look like.

 So I need a superb babushka of some sort to cover my entire head.
 Like a bandana or a wrap that I can put around my head without looking like a fortune teller.
-Like a cool hippie from the sixties who smells of patchouli and knows where to get the good weed.
+So I look like a cool hippie from the sixties who smells of patchouli and knows where to buy the good weed.

 Here’s what the Gilmore Girls house would look like today (I’m not sure I like it, personally)